metelkin/LEDStrip.jl/README.md

 1. Circuits

     **A.** LED strip can be connected based on the following scheme.
-    The chip transforming the PI's 3.3V signal to 5V logic may be required if 3.3 signal is not enough for RGB Strip DIN.
-I use SN74AHCT125N chip.
+    If the 3.3V signal is not enough for RGB Strip DIN a chip transforming 3.3V to 5V logic may be required.
+I used **SN74AHCT125N** chip.
     ![scheme-chip](./scheme-chip.png)

     **B.** In many cases LED Strips can work with 3.3V output signal.
 In that case the chip is not required.